d3/d3-scale/README.md

 For continuous quantitative data, you often want a [linear scale](#linear-scales).
 (For time series data, a [time scale](#time-scales).)
 If the distribution calls for it, you may transform data using a [power scale](#power-scales) or [log scale](#log-scales).
 To aid differentiation, consider a [quantize scale](#quantize-scales), which rounds continuous data to a fixed set of discrete values; similarly, a [quantile scale](#quantile-scales) computes quantiles from a sample population, and a [threshold scale](#threshold-scales) allows you to specify arbitrary thresholds to specify discrete breaks in continuous data.

 For ordinal or categorical data, use an [ordinal scale](#ordinal-scales).
 Ordinal scales can specify an explicit mapping from a discrete set of data values to a discrete set of visual attributes (such as colors), but they are also useful for position-encoding ordinal data, such as bars in a bar chart or dots in an categorical scatterplot.

-Several built-in [categorical color scales](#category-scales) are also provided; if you don’t like these palettes, try [ColorBrewer](http://colorbrewer2.org/).
+Several built-in [sequential](#sequential-color-scales) and [categorical](#categorical-color-scales) color scales are also provided.
+If you don’t like these palettes, try [ColorBrewer](http://colorbrewer2.org/).

 Scales have no intrinsic visual representation; for that, consider an [axis](https://github.com/mbostock/d3/wiki/SVG-Axes).
 However, scales typically provide a ticks method (such as [*linear*.ticks](#linear_ticks)) that can be used to render reference marks.